skydiver/october-plugin-forms/README.md

 Sometimes we need to add or remove fields, change validations, store data and at some point, this can be boring and repetitive.

-So, the objective was to find a way to just put the html elements on the page, skip the repetitive task of coding and (with some kind of magic) store this data on a database or send by mail.
+So, the objective was to find a way to just put the HTML elements on the page, skip the repetitive task of coding and (with some kind of magic) store this data on a database or send by mail.